- Search The Registry

 - My Account

-On this date in 1898, Queen Mother, an African American activist and civil right leader, was born.
+On this date in 1898, Queen Mother, an Black activist and American Civil Rights leader, was born.

 Soon she returned to New Orleans where she heard Marcus Garvey speak.
 This experience of collective unity deeply affected Queen Mother and resulted in her joining the Universal Negro Improvement Association (UNIA).

 She was a Communist Party candidate for the New York State Assembly in 1938 and for alderman in 1940.
 She was also a member of the National Association of Colored Women and the National Council of Negro Women.
 By 1950, Queen Mother had resigned from the Communist Party and helped found the Universal Association of Ethiopian Women, which worked on welfare rights, prisoners' rights, and anti-lynching.
-In 1963, she formed the Reparations Committee of Descendants of U.S. Slaves to demand reparations for Blacks from the government.
-She drummed up support around the country to get over a million signatures to petition the government and was successful in presenting the signatures to President Kennedy in December of that year, the 100th anniversary of the signing of the Emancipation Proclamation.
+In 1963, she formed the Reparations Committee of Descendants of American Slaves to demand government reparations for Blacks.
+She created support around the country to get over a million signatures to petition the government and was successful in presenting the signatures to President Kennedy in December of that year, the 100th anniversary of the signing of the Emancipation Proclamation.

 In the late 1960s, Queen Mother was one of the first signers of the Republic of New Africa's Independence Charter, which called for the creation of five independently governed states.
 In the early 1970s, Queen Mother began to travel throughout Africa at the invitation of political leaders of newly independent African nations.
 She went to New Guinea, Ghana, Tanzania, Uganda, and Nigeria.
 Also in that same period, she was officially installed as "Queen Mother" in an Ashanti ceremony in Ghana.
 In the late 1970s, she helped to found the Eloise Moore College of African Studies, Vocational, and Industrial School in Parksville, New York, in memory of her sister who had died in 1978.